-Bohol, Panglao & Balicasag :
+Bohol, Panglao & Balicasag

 The best balance of underwater and land adventures

 I shared my time between Panglao and Sagbayan area in the middle of the Chocolate Hills Natural Park.
 I went from the very touristy Alona beach, which is really convenient for diving, especially in Balicasag, to the middle of the countryside, between the rice paddles and the jungle.
-The best was definitely to take a motorbike tour around the Chocolate Hills Park because once you’re at the observatory of the Chocolate Hills, it somehow goes too fast: “Ok I’ve seen it”, whereas the experience of getting lost between the hills will lead you to authentic green treasures.
+The best was definitely to take a motorbike tour around the Chocolate Hills Park because once you’re at the observatory of the Chocolate Hills, it somehow goes too fast: “Ok I’ve seen it”, whereas the experience of getting lost in the hills will lead you to authentic green treasures.

 In Panglao as well I could wander to escape for some time the agitation of Alona beach.
 One afternoon, I got lost in the village of Panglao, found the market and an ancient church.
 The following day, I visited an organic coconut farm, the “Bohol Coco Farm”, which has a charming hut style backpacker lodge and a delicious organic restaurant.

 Here you can find the video I shot in Balicasag: “Dance with the turtles in Balicasag, Philippines”.

-Negros, Dumaguete & Dauin :
+Negros, Dumaguete & Dauin

 Treasures off the beaten track

 Just 20 minutes driving away, is hidden the scuba diving gem of Dauin and its fantastic muck diving.
 To know more about my diving experience there, here is an article I wrote about it: Muck diving paradise in Dauin, Philippines

 You can also discover muck diving in Dauin with my video “the tiny underwater world of Dauin“

-In such a small island, as much of paradise it can be, it was a kind of daring bet for me who like to do things all the time.
-At the end I wish I could have added couple more days to do even more: there are some many good dive sites all around the island, amazing day trips to further islands you can take without forgetting beautiful walks in and around the island’s beaches and villages.
+In such a small island, as much of paradise, it can be, it was a kind of daring bet for me who like to do things all the time.
+At the end, I wish I could have added couple more days to do even more: there are some many good dive sites all around the island, amazing day trips to further islands you can take without forgetting beautiful walks in and around the island’s beaches and villages.

 To know more about how to get the thrill of the dive with the thresher shark in Monad Shoal, you can read my article: Playing hide and seek with the thresher shark in Malapascua.

-For my next trip in the Visayas
+To do list for my next trip to the Visayas